 When can I return to work?
 After a breast lift, some people with sedentary jobs go back to work as early as 5 to 7 days.
 It is not uncommon to still have a lack of energy and pain or discomfort, so it's important to be sure your work load isn't too strenuous.
 If your job requires heavy lifting, excessive use of your arms, or physical activity, it may take as long as 4 weeks to return to work.
-Please discuss any concerns or questions regarding time off work with Dr. Cruise.
-The majority of Dr. Cruise's breast lift patients return to work after 1 week as long as reaching above shoulder level is avoided.
+Please discuss any concerns or questions regarding time off work with Joseph T Cruise, MD.
+The majority of Joseph T Cruise, MD's breast lift patients return to work after 1 week as long as reaching above shoulder level is avoided.

 When can I work out or perform physical activity?
 Heavy lifting, yoga, and other excessive physical activity must be avoided for 6 weeks.

 When can I go in the hot tub/pool?
 We advise refraining from hot tubs, pools, and the ocean for up to 6 weeks.
-Dr. Cruise advises each of his patients individually regarding the appropriate recovery instructions.
+Joseph T Cruise, MD advises each of his patients individually regarding the appropriate recovery instructions.

 WHAT TO EXPECT AS YOU RECOVER